Semrush helps you:

 YouTube is localized in over 100 countries.
 It can also be used in 80 different languages.
 Clearly, the video sharing platform has become a truly global phenomenon.
 But how do usage statistics break down by country?

 India has the largest YouTube audience.
-At least 462 million people living in India are YouTube users – that’s around 38.4% of the adult reach rate.
-The USA comes in second on raw user count, but that translates to a much higher proportion of the country.
+At least 509 million people living in India are YouTube users.
+The USA comes in second.

 YouTube Users by Country

-Here are the top countries by total estimated number of YouTube users:
+Here are the top ten countries by total estimated number of YouTube users:

 Country YouTube Users